Immunity is the body’s self-defense mechanism to keep diseases at bay.

 The primary response is slow or delayed in producing the antibodies.
 Also, it is short-lived.

-The secondary response is a swift response and triggers a violent attack on infectious pathogens or toxins.
+The secondary response is swift, triggering a violent attack on infectious pathogens or toxins.